developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Mapping Behavior Type Send Intent Action
 Used to specify the action value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

-An action value is NOT mandatory to specify for an Android Intent.
+An action value is NOT required to specify for an Android Intent.
 But an action value is commonly used to identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports multiple functions, in which case the action value is commonly used to identify which function to perform when invoking that application or service.
 Consult the documentation or developer of a given application or service to determine whether an action value is needed and, if so, which value invokes the desired behavior.

 ### Action Add Mapping Behavior Type Send Intent Category
 Used to specify the category value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

-A category value is NOT mandatory to specify for an Android Intent.
+A category value is NOT required to specify for an Android Intent.
 But a category value is commonly used to help identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports many functions, in which case many action values might be used to identify those functions and it might be useful to categorize those functions.
 In some cases, the same action value might be supported in more than one category.
 Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.

 ### Action Add Mapping Behavior Type Send Intent Package Name
 Used to specify the Android Package Name of the application or service to invoke when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

-It is not mandatory to specify the Android Package Name when sending an Android Intent, but is is often advisable.
+It is not required to specify the Android Package Name when sending an Android Intent, but is is often advisable.

 **Notes**:
 * When an Android Package Name is specified, the intent becomes an Explicit Intent and the intent can ONLY be sent to an application or service with that Package Name and no other.
 This can increase security and is often used when the intent being sent requires any sensitive data.
-It is generally mandatory to specify the additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class** whenever a Package Name is specified, since an Explicit Intent is always sent to an Android Component, which is identified by a Package Name and a Class within that Package.
+It is generally required to specify the additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class** whenever a Package Name is specified, since an Explicit Intent is always sent to an Android Component, which is identified by a Package Name and a Class within that Package.
 * When no Android Package Name is specified, the intent becomes an Implicit Intent and the intent might be sent to any application or service that has registered its ability to handle that intent.
 This can increase flexibility, and is often used when the intent being sent requires no sensitive data, and when it might be desirable to dynamically control which application or service is ultimately invoked to handle that intent.

 ### Action Add Mapping Behavior Type Send Intent Class